 By setting the lag time to

 15m, you tell the alert condition to return data values whose timestamps are 15 minutes earlier than the alert check time.
 The alert checking process evaluates 2 minutes’ worth of these older values (from 15 to 17 minutes before checking occurs).
-The 15 minute lag gives Wavefront a chance to backfill the delayed values into the alert check time window.
+The 15-minute lag gives us a chance to backfill the delayed values into the alert check time window.

 Lengthen the Alert Check Time Window

-You can increase the Alert fires or Alert resolves time window so that the window is longer than the usual data delay.
+You can increase the Trigger Window or Resolve Window so that the window is longer than the default.
 This allows the alert checker to consider data values that are old enough to include backfilled data.
 A good estimate is:

 (Number of minutes in delay) + (Number of minutes you want to test)

 Suppose you want to monitor the number of requests per second sharded across 10 machines.
 You’d like to know if the total number of requests drops below 1000 for 2 minutes.
-If all series report on time, you can set Alert fires to 2.
+If all series report on time, you can set Trigger Window to 2.

 Now suppose you know that the series on all 10 machines experience a predictable 15-minute reporting delay.
-If Alert fires is 2, the alert will never fire, because the alert check time window will always contain NO DATA, which is neither true nor false.
+If Trigger Window is 2, the alert will never fire, because the alert check time window will always contain NO DATA, which is neither true nor false.

-The solution is to increase the Alert fires window to 15 + 2 = 17 minutes.
+The solution is to increase the Trigger Window window to 15 + 2 = 17 minutes.
 The oldest 2 minutes in the alert check time window will have actual data values backfilled.
 If both of those minutes have a summarization point < 1000, the alert fires.